NVIDIA/ais-k8s/operator/README.md

 #### Using a secret mount

-If you are using a secret mount to access your certificate, define it with `spec.tlsSecretName`.
+If you bring your own Kubernetes Secret containing the cert and key, define it with `spec.tlsSecretName`.
+The secret must contain keys `tls.crt` and `tls.key` (standard `kubernetes.io/tls` layout); for mTLS, also include `ca.crt`.
+The operator mounts the secret contents at `/var/certs`.

-The operator will automatically mount the contents of the secret at the location `/var/certs`.
+The operator does *not* manage the cert's lifecycle or SANs in this mode.

 We provide automation for creating this secret for both Helm and Ansible Playbooks.